egemenmermer/business-extractor/README.md

   - Geo-coordinates
   - Google Maps links
 - Real-time task progress tracking
-- Export results as CSV or Excel
+- Export results as CSV or XLSX
 - Responsive UI with dark theme
+- Country expansion feature that automatically searches all cities of a country

 ## Tech Stack